weldon-araujo/Watching_Killer/Readme.md

 </h4>

-* A ferramenta necessita do repasse de algum arquivo que contenha os valores que deseje extratir, podendo até mesmo está desestruturado, podendo ser arquivos TXT ou CSV, como no exemplo abaixo uma fonte com vários IOCs de forma desestruturada em um aquivo TXT.
+* A ferramenta necessita do repasse do arquivo que contenha os valores a serem extraidos não importando a sua estrutura.
+A ferramenta tem suporte a arquivos do tipo TXT ou CSV assim como pode ser observado no exemplo abaixo.

 <h4 align="center">